The Rains of Castamere

 Jump to: navigation, search

-"The Rains of Castamere" is a song which immortalizes the destruction of House Reyne of Castamere by Tywin Lannister during the Reyne-Tarbeck revolt.
-Although House Tarbeck was likewise exterminated, it is not mentioned in the song.
+"The Rains of Castamere" is a song that immortalizes the destruction of House Reyne of Castamere by Tywin Lannister during the Reyne-Tarbeck revolt.
+Although House Tarbeck was likewise exterminated, it is not directly mentioned in the song.

 Refrain